With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOzark Center Dba Hope Spring is a mental health clinic in Joplin, Missouri, located at 3901 East 32nd Street, 64804.
 Ozark Center Dba Hope Spring offers outpatient treatment and telemedicine/telehealth.
-Ozark Center Dba Hope Spring provides couples/family therapy, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
-Ozark Center Dba Hope Spring also supports military families, patients with eating disorders and veterans.
+Ozark Center Dba Hope Spring provides group therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Ozark Center Dba Hope Spring also supports veterans, patients with eating disorders and active duty military.
 Some other services provided by Ozark Center Dba Hope Spring include case management, education services and court-ordered outpatient treatment.

 Learn MoreFreeman Health Sys/freeman East Behavioral Health Services is a mental health facility in Joplin, MO, located at 932 East 34th Street, in the 64804 zip code.
 Freeman Health Sys/freeman East Behavioral Health Services provides hospital inpatient treatment.
-Freeman Health Sys/freeman East Behavioral Health Services provides activity therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Freeman Health Sys/freeman East Behavioral Health Services provides behavior modification, activity therapy and group therapy to seniors 65 or older, young adults and adults.
 Freeman Health Sys/freeman East Behavioral Health Services also supports people with Alzheimer's or dementia.
 Some other services available at Freeman Health Sys/freeman East Behavioral Health Services include psychosocial rehabilitation services and suicide prevention services.

 Learn MoreOzark Center Wills Place is a mental health clinic in Joplin, MO, located at 1800 West 30th Street, 64804 zip code area.
 Ozark Center Wills Place provides telemedicine/telehealth and outpatient treatment.
-Ozark Center Wills Place offers group therapy, couples/family therapy and dialectical behavior therapy to children / adolescents and young adults.
-Ozark Center Wills Place also supports people with PTSD, transitional age young adults and people with trauma.
-Additional services offered at Ozark Center Wills Place include education services, assertive community treatment and court-ordered outpatient treatment.
+Ozark Center Wills Place offers cognitive behavioral therapy, behavior modification and dialectical behavior therapy to children / adolescents and young adults.
+Ozark Center Wills Place also supports military families, transitional age young adults and patients with eating disorders.
+Additional services offered at Ozark Center Wills Place include court-ordered outpatient treatment, housing services and assertive community treatment.

 Learn MoreCommunity Mental Health Center Of Crawford County is a mental health clinic in Pittsburg, KS, located at 911 East Centennial Drive, in the 66762 zip code.
 Community Mental Health Center Of Crawford County provides outpatient treatment.
-Community Mental Health Center Of Crawford County offers integrated dual diagnosis disorder treatment, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Community Mental Health Center Of Crawford County offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.

 Learn MoreFamilies/children Together is a mental health center in Pittsburg, Kansas, located at 411 East Madison Street, 66762 zip code.
 Families/children Together provides outpatient treatment.
-Families/children Together offers cognitive behavioral therapy and individual psychotherapy to children / adolescents.
+Families/children Together offers individual psychotherapy and cognitive behavioral therapy to children / adolescents.
 Families/children Together also supports children/adolescents with serious emotional disturbance.
 More services available at Families/children Together include psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.